During which stage of meiosis does crossing-over occur? | Channels for Pearson+

 1

-Understand the process of meiosis, which is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two consecutive divisions: meiosis I and meiosis II.
+Understand the concept of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
+It consists of two consecutive divisions, meiosis I and meiosis II.

-Learn about the stages of meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each stage has distinct events that contribute to genetic diversity and reduction of chromosome number.
+Learn about the stages of meiosis I: Meiosis I includes prophase I, metaphase I, anaphase I, and telophase I. Each stage has distinct events that contribute to genetic diversity and reduction of chromosome number.

-Focus on Prophase I, where homologous chromosomes pair up in a process called synapsis.
-This pairing forms structures known as tetrads, which are crucial for genetic recombination.
+Focus on prophase I: During prophase I, homologous chromosomes pair up in a process called synapsis.
+This pairing allows for crossing-over, where segments of DNA are exchanged between homologous chromosomes, increasing genetic variation.

-Recognize that crossing-over occurs during Prophase I. This is the exchange of genetic material between non-sister chromatids of homologous chromosomes, leading to genetic variation in the resulting gametes.
+Recognize the significance of crossing-over: Crossing-over is crucial for genetic diversity as it results in new combinations of alleles.
+This process occurs specifically during prophase I of meiosis.

-Remember that crossing-over is facilitated by the formation of chiasmata, which are the visible manifestations of crossover events.
-This process is essential for increasing genetic diversity in sexually reproducing organisms.
+Review the other stages: Anaphase I involves the separation of homologous chromosomes, metaphase I is characterized by the alignment of homologous pairs at the cell equator, and telophase I concludes the first meiotic division.
+None of these stages involve crossing-over.

 Watch next